Alpine gloss dirndl green: tradition in a modern robe - sustainable trends for fashion -conscious women

 • Sense of touch:

-• Alpenglanz models : linen fabric with a light wool content for alpine freshness.
+• Alpenglanz models: Linen fabric with a light wool content for alpine freshness.

 • Smell: Real linen has a natural scent, while organic cotton remains neutral – important in hot weather.